 QUALITYstarsNY is New York's quality rating and improvement system.
 QUALITYstarsNY was field tested in 13 communities across New York State in 2010 and partially implemented in low performing school districts, as well as field test communities, in 2012.
-Since Binghamton was a field test community, there are currently 6 programs still in QUALITYstarsNY locally.
-Full implementation across the state has been postponed dye to funding issues.
-In 2015, the Governor's Executive Budget included \$3 million for QUALITYstarsNY, but the legislative budgets did not include any funding.
-We anticipate no funding again in 2015 because of this.
-Many advocacy groups, including WinningBeginningNY, are asking New York State to invest at least \$3 million to show a commitment to QUALITYstarsNY.
+Since Binghamton was a field test community, there are currently 5 programs still in QUALITYstarsNY locally.
+Full implementation across the state has been postponed due to funding issues.
+In 2016, the Governor's Executive Budget for the Proposed FY 2017 Budget, included \$5 million for QUALITYstarsNY, which is an increase of \$2 million over the FY 2016 Enacted Budget.
 The CCR&R staff continue to prepare child care programs for implementation with quality improvement projects.

 The quality of child care programs in our community is hard to determine due to the lack of a full quality rating system.
 Accreditation of programs is almost non-existent due to the cost of accreditation.
 One licensed child care center, Campus Preschool at Binghamton University, is accredited through the National Association for the Education of Young Children (NAEYC).
-Another local child care center is in the process of accreditation.
 One nursery school program, the Endicott First Presbyterian Nursery School, is also accredited through NAEYC.
 There are no family child care programs accredited through the National Association of Family Child Care.
-10